 Alaskan sled dogs were essential

 Just as the use of Alaskan sled dogs were dying down, the 19th century gold rush in Alaska had brought back the demand for sled dogs.
-Alaska is not an easy state to travel through, especially in the past without modern transportation devices.
+Let’s be honest – Alaska is not an easy state to travel through, especially in the past without modern transportation vehicles.

-In fact, many of the gold camps and mining sites were only accessible by dogsled during the long and snowy winters.
+In fact, many of the gold camps and mining sites were only accessible by dogsled during the long, snowy and brutal winters.
 These Alaskan dogs were not just transporting people.
-Anything that had to be moved went with these dogs.
+Rather, anything that had to be moved went with these dogs.

 Sled dogs in Alaska were necessary.
 The late 1800s and early 1900s are now known as the ‘Era of the Sled Dog.’